 Conjunctivitis

-Conjunctivitis occurs due to a bacterial or viral eye infection.
+Conjunctivitis, or pink eye, occurs as the result of a bacterial or viral eye infection.
 It causes bloodshot, irritated eyes that may itch, burn, or hurt.
 A bacterial eye infection may produce white or yellow pus.

 Viral conjunctivitis usually affects both eyes, but a bacterial infection may start in one eye and spread to both.
-Conjunctivitis is contagious, so a person with these symptoms should avoid touching the eyes and see a doctor for treatment.
+Conjunctivitis is contagious, so a person with these symptoms should avoid touching the eyes and see a healthcare professional for treatment.

 Morbihan disease

-According to a review in Ophthalmic Plastic and Reconstructive Surgery, this rare condition can cause severe swelling under the eye and on the upper cheekbones.
+According to a 2017 review, this rare condition can cause severe swelling under the eye and on the upper cheekbones.

-Doctors consider the condition a form of rosacea, which causes the skin on the face to redden or darken.
-Doctors treat Morbihan disease with steroids and sometimes minor surgery to drain the excess fluid.
+Healthcare professionals consider the condition a form of rosacea, which causes the skin on the face to redden or darken.
+Treatment for Morbihan disease includes steroids and sometimes minor surgery to drain the excess fluid.

 Organ failure

-A person can experience eye swelling in both eyes due to organ failure.
+A person can experience eye swelling in both eyes due to edema which is the result of organ failure.
 This includes heart, kidney, or liver failure.
 Each of these conditions affects the body’s ability to regulate fluid balance, which will often cause swelling in the feet and other areas of the body.

 Many causes of swollen under-eyes are temporary or mild.
 Small bruises or insect bites, styes, and puffy eyes from excessive eye-rubbing may clear up on their own with at-home treatments.
 Swelling caused by allergies should improve with OTC antihistamines.